 Keystone Tutors maintains a strict policy of client and tutor confidentiality and we are committed to protecting and safeguarding your personal data.
 As part of this commitment this policy aligns with the General Data Protection Regulation (GDPR).
 This policy relates to all information you provide to Keystone Tutors and all data that Keystone Tutors holds in relation to your use of the site.
 It supplements and is in addition to the Terms and Conditions and should be read in conjunction with them.

 What do we collect?

-Registration and student details (for Clients): This includes details such as your name, email address, address, telephone number, your child’s name, your child’s date of birth and your child’s educational background.
+Registration and student details (for Clients): This includes details such as your name, email address, address, telephone number, your child’s name, your child’s school year and your child’s educational background.

 Details (for Tutors): Name, telephone number, email address and details of relevant teaching / tutoring experience.
 We may also store your bank details for the purpose of making payments to you for work done through Keystone Tutors.

 We will use your personal data to fulfil tutoring requests, meet our contractual obligations, and deliver a high quality service to clients and tutors.